How to Reduce Initial Server Response Time in WordPress (8 Methods)

 Installing a caching plugin can reduce the TTFB.
 This tool can instantly set up a cache for your website.
 Although there are many plugins to choose from, LiteSpeed Cache is one of the best options available.

 Unlike other caching plugins, LiteSpeed Cache integrates with your server to create a server-level cache.
 This tool can significantly improve the site’s performance with automatic page caching and purging.

 Furthermore, Hostinger plans include the LiteSpeed Cache pre-installed.
-To ensure this tool is activated on your website, open hPanel and select Dashboard under the WordPress section.
+To ensure this tool is activated on your website, open hPanel and select Overview under the WordPress section.

 Then, find the LiteSpeed setting option and make sure it is turned on.

 When you open the WordPress dashboard, you’ll notice that LiteSpeed Cache is installed and activated.
 This plugin will automatically set up a cache and speed up website response time.

 Another effective way to decrease the TTFB is using a content delivery network (CDN).
 A CDN is a group of servers placed worldwide to deliver online content quickly.

 After implementing a CDN, many different proxy servers will store copies of your web content.
 Even if the primary server is far from an international user, they’ll be able to access your website through cached data.
 This setup will minimize the strain on the primary server and speed up the content delivery.